| Aragorn opened the door wearing

 if I am not there.

-"I am sorry to be making things more difficult for you,
+"I am sorry to be making things so much more difficult for

 in you and your staff."

 "Thank you my lord."
-Eö bowed once more and withdrew.
+Eö bowed once more, and then

-"At least," he muttered as he passed the Captain of
+withdrew.
+"At least," he muttered, as he passed the

 roof supported on intricately carved wooden pillarsLike